 * Getting youth workers familiar with the skills and knowledge of the future with a specific focus on creative thinking;

-* Deep understanding on how creative thinking is created and further developed in young people;
+* Deep understanding of how creative thinking is created and further developed in young people;

 * Understanding EU policies and priorities in the field of empowering young people in their personal and professional development;

-* Discuss and find possible answers of the current situation and future scenarios of the equipping young people with the needed skills and knowledge for the Industrial revolution 4.0.
+* Discuss and find possible answers to the current situation and future scenarios of equipping young people with the necessary skills and knowledge for the Industrial revolution 4.0.

-* Raise knowledge and gain new experiences on how will our world looks like in the forthcoming years and be ready for the challenges and opportunities;
+* Raise knowledge and gain new experiences on how our world will look like in the coming years and be ready for the challenges and opportunities;

-* Increase understanding on EU policies in the field of sport and physical activity and how sport can contribute to the development of creative thinking;
+* Increase understanding of EU policies in the field of sport and physical activity and how sport can contribute to the development of creative thinking;

-* Empower young people to be more aware on EU policies;
+* Empower young people to be more aware of EU policies;

 * Create a network of professionals from different countries, that understand and implement in their daily life the EU values;